Mark-Micheal/saber/README.md

 It's that easy !

 ## Dependencies
-All the required dependencies are present in composer.json.
+All the required dependencies are present in composer.json under the scheduler folder.
 It is automatically installed by the Dockerfile.

 ## Deployment